jcarpenter/joshcarpenter.ca/src/posts/storms.md

 ### Hurricanes intensity and impacts will increase

-> "An increase in the average intensity of tropical cyclones, and the associated average precipitation rates is projected for a 2°C global temperature rise (medium confidence), although there is low confidence in future frequency changes at the global scale.
+> An increase in the average intensity of tropical cyclones, and the associated average precipitation rates is projected for a 2°C global temperature rise (medium confidence), although there is low confidence in future frequency changes at the global scale.
 Rising sea levels will contribute to higher extreme sea levels associated with tropical cyclones in the future (very high confidence).
 Projections show that the proportion of Category 4 and 5 \[tropical cyclones\] will increase (medium confidence).
-Such changes will affect storm surge frequency and intensity, and impact coastal infrastructure and mortality."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+Such changes will affect storm surge frequency and intensity, and impact coastal infrastructure and mortality.==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--4.==

 ### El Niño and La Niña events will become more frequent and severe

-> "Extreme El Niño and La Niña events are likely to occur more frequently with global warming and are likely to intensify existing impacts, with drier or wetter responses in several regions across the globe, even at relatively low levels of future global warming (medium confidence)."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Extreme El Niño and La Niña events are likely to occur more frequently with global warming and are likely to intensify existing impacts, with drier or wetter responses in several regions across the globe, even at relatively low levels of future global warming (medium confidence).==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--4.==

 ### Increasing wave heights

-> "Wave heights are projected to increase across the Southern Ocean, tropical eastern Pacific and Baltic Sea and decrease over the North Atlantic and Mediterranean Sea under RCP 4.5 and RCP 8.5 (high confidence).
+> Wave heights are projected to increase across the Southern Ocean, tropical eastern Pacific and Baltic Sea and decrease over the North Atlantic and Mediterranean Sea under RCP 4.5 and RCP 8.5 (high confidence).
 There is still limited knowledge on projected wave period and direction.
-Accounting for the multiple contributions of waves, tides, storm surges and sea level rise, probabilistic projections of extreme sea levels predict the global average 100-year extreme sea level to very likely increase by 34--76 cm and 58-- 172 cm, under RCP4.5 and RCP8.5, respectively between 2000 and 2100."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+Accounting for the multiple contributions of waves, tides, storm surges and sea level rise, probabilistic projections of extreme sea levels predict the global average 100-year extreme sea level to very likely increase by 34--76 cm and 58-- 172 cm, under RCP4.5 and RCP8.5, respectively between 2000 and 2100.==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--4.==

 ### Costs will skyrocket

 Per the 2019 IPCC Ocean and Cryosphere report:

-> "Impacts from further changes in tropical and extra-tropical cyclones, marine heatwaves, extreme El Niño and La Niña events and other extremes will exceed the limits of resilience and adaptation of ecosystems and people, leading to unavoidable loss and damage"==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Impacts from further changes in tropical and extra-tropical cyclones, marine heatwaves, extreme El Niño and La Niña events and other extremes will exceed the limits of resilience and adaptation of ecosystems and people, leading to unavoidable loss and damage==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--5.==

 In particular, for coastal regions (tropic islands especially):

-> "Overall, there is high confidence that sea level rise, increases in storm intensity and other extreme events will impact the values of coastal real estates and infrastructure, particularly in tropical SIDS, through the risk and impacts of direct physical damages."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Overall, there is high confidence that sea level rise, increases in storm intensity and other extreme events will impact the values of coastal real estates and infrastructure, particularly in tropical SIDS, through the risk and impacts of direct physical damages.==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 5--95.==

 USA:

-> "For the USA, Ackerman and Stanton (2007) forecast that annual real estate losses due to climate change could increase from 0.17% of GDP in 2025 to 0.36% in 2100, with Atlantic and Gulf Coast states being the most vulnerable."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> For the USA, Ackerman and Stanton (2007) forecast that annual real estate losses due to climate change could increase from 0.17% of GDP in 2025 to 0.36% in 2100, with Atlantic and Gulf Coast states being the most vulnerable.==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 5--94.==

 Florida: